LeeCampbell/RxCookbook/Model/PropertyChange.md

 The full [LinqPad](http://www.linqpad.net) sample in available as [INotifyPropertyChangedSample.linq](INotifyPropertyChangedSample.linq)

 ##DependencyProperties
-In WPF (and derivative frameworks like Silverlight, Windows Phone, Windows Store Apps...), `DependencyObjects` and their `DependencyProperty` members make up a key part of the standarized framework for bring together features for data-binding, animation, styles, property value inheritence and property change notification.
+In WPF (and derivative frameworks like Silverlight, Windows Phone, Windows Store Apps...), `DependencyObjects` and their `DependencyProperty` members make up a key part of the standardized framework for bring together features for data-binding, animation, styles, property value inheritance and property change notification.
 Here we will focus on how to get a property changed sequence from a `DependencyProperty`.

 A conventional way to get access to change notification for any `DependencyProperty` is to get access to a `DependencyPropertyDescriptor` for the `DependencyProperty` and then use the `AddValueChanged` method to attach a callback delegate.